 What is Not Covered by AD&D Insurance?

-While AD&D insurance covers a wide range of accidental injuries and deaths, most policies have exclusions for certain circumstances, including the death or injury due to:
+While AD&D insurance covers a wide range of accidental injuries and deaths, most policies typically exclude certain circumstances, including the death or injury due to:

 - Natural causes: Illness, disease, heart attacks, strokes, or infections.